Migrate Synology DSM 6 GitLab to Docker

 NOTE: The backup file name will look like this: 1770492387_2022_06_11_13.12.2_gitlab_backup.tar.
 For the restore command, the ending _gitlab_backup.tar has to be removed.

-gitlab-backup restore 1770492387_2026_02_07_13.12.2
+gitlab-backup restore BACKUP=1770492387_2026_02_07_13.12.2

-Note: There are several questions that have to be answered with yes.
+NOTE: There are several questions that have to be answered with yes.
 Also, for me, several errors have been displayed; all content was available after the restore.

 Update GitLab stepwise to a recent version